Coventry Cathedral: First structure

 St Michael's Church was largely constructed between the late 14th century and early 15th century from red sandstone.
 It was one of the largest parish churches in England when, in 1918, it was elevated to cathedral status on the creation of the Diocese of Coventry.
 This St Michael's Cathedral now stands ruined, bombed almost to destruction during the Coventry Blitz of 14 November 1940 by the German Luftwaffe.
 Only the tower, spire, the outer wall and the bronze effigy and tomb of its first bishop, Huyshe Yeatman-Biggs, survived.
 The ruins of this older cathedral remain hallowed ground and are listed at Grade I. Following the bombing of the cathedral in 1940, Provost Richard Howard had the words "Father Forgive" inscribed on the wall behind the altar of the ruined building.
 The spire rises to 284 feet (87 metres) to the base of the weathervane, and is the tallest structure in the city.
 It is also the third tallest cathedral spire in England, with only Salisbury and Norwich cathedrals rising higher.
 When the height of the weathervane is included, it is 290 feet (88 metres) high.

 Present structure

-The current St Michael's Cathedral, built next to the remains of the old one, was designed by Basil Spence and Arup, built by John Laing and is a Grade I listed building.
+The current St Michael's Cathedral, built next to the remains of the old one, was designed by Basil Spence and Arup, was built by John Laing and is a Grade I listed building.

 The selection of Spence for the work was a result of a competition held in 1950 to find an architect for the new Coventry Cathedral; his design was chosen from over two hundred submitted.
 Spence (later knighted for this work) insisted that instead of rebuilding the old cathedral, it should be kept in ruins as a garden of remembrance and that the new cathedral should be built alongside, the two buildings together effectively forming one church.
-The use of Great Gate sandstone for the new Coventry Cathedral provides an element of unity between the buildings.
+The use of Hollington sandstone for the new Coventry Cathedral provides an element of unity between the buildings.